-Whether you’re buying or selling a residential or commercial property, purchasing or selling a property at a Retirement Village or subdividing a property, Devenish Lawyers offers conveyancing services to make the process as smooth as possible.
-Our goal is to ensure your legal rights are protected, and that your property is bought or sold without fuss.
+Devenish Lawyers offers a wide range of conveyancing and property law services to make the process as smooth as possible.
+Our goal is to ensure your legal rights are protected, and that your property is bought or sold without stress.
 With extensive experience in conveyancing, you can be confident we have the expert knowledge you need.

 We recommend that a building and pest inspection be conducted by an independent professional inspection company prior to the purchase becoming unconditional by way of including a Special Condition in the Contract of Sale.
 These inspections will verify the severity of defects (if any) and may even reveal unreported problems.
 Depending on how the Contract of Sale is worded, the Contract can be rescinded if the building/pest inspection report shows major structural defects.
 Alternatively, the Contract can be worded so that if the building/pest inspection report is not to the satisfaction of the purchaser (costly repairs needed), the purchaser can choose to rescind the Contract or alternatively the purchaser may wish to proceed with the purchase but renegotiate a lesser price.